Matthias Kettl

 Available topics

 CPAchecker is a framework for automatic software verification developed at our chair.
-As such it has a broad technology stack that should provides everything that is needed for verifying C programs.
+As such it has a broad technology stack that provides everything that is needed for verifying C programs.
 CPAchecker is able to distribute the analysis of a single task to different workers by decomposing the input program into blocks.
 Each worker analyzes one block and communicates the results to all other workers over messages to establish the correct verification result.
-Currently, only the predicate abstraction can be executed in the framework.
-We want to enable value analysis for this approach, too.
-Your task would be to implement the (de)serialization of abstract states and the communication of them.
-Additionally, the implemented abstraction should also work in the distributed setting which have to be encoded in the framework.
+The referenced work uses incremental verification on code blocks.
+In our setting, the blocks are already available and we can also handle the updates of the summaries in parallel.

 Tubes: Identifying Abstract Error Traces